9/11 Remembered, 20th Anniversary

 From design inception to completion to destruction, the World Trade Center existed for about four decades at the most.
 In the infinite scheme of things, it was here and gone in a blink of an eye, so much like our lives.

 On 9/11, every building in the World Trade Center was destroyed.
 The World Trade Center comprised seven buildings total including the Twin Towers.
 Sue watched building seven collapse from her neighbor's window.
-Just beforehand they noticed the windows of the upper floors ballooning out.
+She and her neighbor noticed the windows on the upper floors bulging out just before the whole structure buckled to the ground.
 The only property to escape damage in that small square acreage was St. Paul’s Chapel, the oldest church building in Manhattan, right across the street from the World Trade Center.
 St. Paul’s chapel became a relief center where people came to get help and pray.
-Sue helped out there passing out socks, water, face masks.
+Sue volunteered there passing out socks, water, and face masks.

 |Ground Zero Cross|